sevengivings/gy-mcu8833/README.md

 83
 ```

 From https://www.scadacore.com/tools/programming-calculators/online-checksum-calculator/ I found that 0x83 is the result of CheckSum8 Modulo 256 of 0xA4 ~ 0x1D(70 bytes).
-I'll add function to calculate checksum.
+So, added checksum verification.

 I'm using this sensor to determine whether or not to activate the range hood.